crypto-org-chain/chain-docs/docs/api/api-objects.md

 # ClientRPC API Objects

-This is a list of all the API Objects referenced on the main document as a return or request type.
+This is a list of all the API Objects referenced [here](./client-rpc.md) as a return or request type.

 ## WalletRequest